tla111/tla111/README.md

 <h2> 👨‍💻 My Projects </h2>

 ### 🏋️‍♂️ Work-It-Out-2020
- - This website is to give the user self-accountability to exercise and workout by giving them a platform to keep track of their body mass index and fitness goals
+ - This website gives the user self-accountability to exercise and workout by giving them a platform to keep track of their body mass index and fitness goals
  - The web application comprises of a login system, the use of CRUD operations, functionality of a social media platform, and features of a bug tracker application
 ### 🎯 Vision-Myself
  - Utilize chart.js to emphasize the importance and benefits of setting goals